 While nothing seems to be wrong with the image, here is how it looks when viewed at 100%:

 See those tiny dots in the image?
-That’s what noise is and how it looks!
+That’s what we call camera noise!

 Image noise originates from either the camera sensor or the sensitivity of the camera sensor, or sometimes both.
 Let’s talk about the camera sensor first.
 Every digital camera is equipped with a sensor that collects light particles via very tiny buckets called “photosites”, which later become pixels in the final digital image.
 For example, if your digital camera is equipped with a 10 megapixel sensor, it means that there are 10 million photosites present on the camera sensor.
 The size of the photosites plays a big role on the amount of noise that is present in the image.
 Generally, the smaller the photosite, the noisier the image gets.
 This is where the size of the sensor comes into play.
 If you took a DSLR and a point and shoot camera and both have 10 megapixel sensors, the DSLR would yield a much cleaner image with a lot less noise when compared to the point and shoot image.
 This is because DSLR’s have much bigger sensors (full frame sensors can be 15+ times bigger in size than sensors in point and shoot cameras) and therefore can accommodate larger photosites compared to point and shoot.
 If you use a phone camera, you might see plenty of noise in images even during bright sunny days, which happens because too many pixels are crammed into a tiny sensor.
 Consequently, smaller sensors with a large number of pixels generally produce noisier images.